hamalainenilmari/Big-Data-Platform/assignment-3-894931/README.md

 From *code/* you can find all the implementations of the platform:

-* *mysimbdp-coredms*: contains cassandra cluster set up (from assignment 1,2, is not necessart for streaming analytics)
+* *cassandra*: contains cassandra cluster set up (from assignment 1,2, is not necessart for streaming analytics)
 * *hdfs*: instructions for configurating HDFS silver and gold data storage
 * *messaging_system*: contains messaging system (kafka cluster set up)
 * *orchestrator*: contains Apache Airflow batch analytics workflow orchestrator